 These herbs are all well suited to less sun:

 While the following herbs, traditionally grown in full sun, will grow OK in less.
 They will still taste good, if not quite as full flavoured as full sun.

 Shoots or microgreens (ie harvested when just a few inches tall) that will grow productively in less sun include:

 - fava bean and broad bean

-Most fruits require plenty of sun to develop and ripen.
+Fruits often need lots of sun to develop and ripen.
 The exceptions tend to be the woodland fruits that have evolved to ripen in dappled shade.
 Professional growers will grow many of these fruits in full sun for a sweeter fruit, but they will ripen fine in less sun – and, depending on your palette, the slightly less sweet fruit can be a bonus.
 All the following can be grown in containers.
-The best suited are probably blueberries and alpine strawberries – so these make a good choice to start.
+The best suited are probably blueberries and alpine strawberries - so these make a good choice to start.